graphile/graphile.github.io/src/pages/postgraphile/plugins.md

 ## PostGraphile Server Plugins

-_NOTE: This page relates to changing how the PostGraphile server works.
-If you're instead looking to change the generated GraphQL schema (e.g. to add fields), see [Schema Plugins](/postgraphile/extending/)._
+_NOTE: This page relates to changing how the PostGraphile HTTP server and CLI work.
+If you're instead looking to change the generated GraphQL schema (e.g. to add fields or types), see [Schema Plugins](/postgraphile/extending/)._

-In addition to the [Graphile-Build plugin system](/postgraphile/extending/) which builds the GraphQL schema in PostGraphile, PostGraphile also has a plugin system for the CLI and web layer.
-This plugin system is less mature, it's not ready for third party plugin developers yet, however there are a couple of first-party plugins that you may want to use that can be purchased on the [Graphile Store](https://store.graphile.com):
+In addition to the [Graphile Engine plugin system](/postgraphile/extending/) which builds the GraphQL schema in PostGraphile, PostGraphile also has a plugin system for the CLI and web layer.
+This plugin system is less mature, it's not quite ready for third party plugin developers yet, however there are a couple of first-party plugins that you may want to use that can be purchased on the [Graphile Store](https://store.graphile.com):

 * `@graphile/plugin-supporter` [SUPPORTER]